harfbuzz/boring-expansion-spec/glyf1-cubicOutlines.md

 |------|-------|-------------|
 | 0x80 | `CUBIC` | Bit 7: Off-curve point belongs to a cubic-Bezier segment |

 The number of consecutive cubic off-curve points _must_ be even.
+Moreover, all the off-curve points between two on-curve points `must` either have the `CUBIC` flag clear, or have the `CUBIC` flag set.
 The `CUBIC` flag _must_ only be used on off-curve points.
 It is _reserved_ and must be set to zero, for on-curve points.
+If any of these conditions is not met, the behavior is undefined.

 ## Processing

 Every successive two off-curve points that have the `CUBIC` bit set define a cubic Bezier segment.

-Within any consecutive set of cubic off-curve points, an implied on-curve point is inserted at the mid-point of the second off-curve point of a cubic segment and the first off-curve point of the next segment.
+Within any consecutive set of cubic off-curve points, an implied on-curve point is inserted at the mid-point between every second off-curve point and the next one.

-An implied on-curve point is inserted between any quadratic off-curve point neighboring a cubic off-curve points.
-And like the `glyf` version 0 table, an implied on-curve point is inserted between any two neighboring quadratic off-curve points.
+As in the `glyf` version 0 table, an implied on-curve point is inserted between any two neighboring quadratic off-curve points.